DataDog/documentation/content/en/database_monitoring/setup_sql_server/selfhosted.md

 GRANT CONNECT ANY DATABASE to datadog;
 GRANT VIEW SERVER STATE to datadog;
 GRANT VIEW ANY DEFINITION to datadog;
--- To use Log Shipping Monitoring (available in Agent v7.50+), uncomment the next three lines:
+-- To use Log Shipping Monitoring (available in Agent v7.50+) or SQL Server Agent Monitoring, uncomment the next three lines:
 -- USE msdb;
 -- CREATE USER datadog FOR LOGIN datadog;
 -- GRANT SELECT to datadog;